 Icons

-I designed an icon bank with over 300 custom pixel-perfect icons
+The Melio icon bank contains over 300 custom, pixel-perfect icons

 Grid & Sizes

-Each icon has two versions- on a 16px and on a 24px grid
+Each icon is designed in two sizes- on a 16px grid and on a 24px grid,

 Credits